wh-alice/mig_visualstudio/vs/test/how-to--select-the-active-run-setting-for-a-load-test.md

 ---
-title: "How to: Select the Active Run Setting for a Load Test | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-tfs-dev14"
+title: "How to: Select the Active Run Setting for a Load Test" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-tfs-dev14"